 A true, blue "ghoti" I am but we have welcomed several "Bangal" as daughters or son-in-law(s) in the family.
 Needless to say, their cooking style influenced my family's cooking style a lot and that probably is the reason I know about Ilish Shukto.

-Last but not the least Didimonir Barir Ilish Shukto aka Bangal Bari Shukto:
+Last but not least Didimonir Barir Ilish Shukto aka Bangal Bari Shukto:

-The authenticity of the Recipe!
-I am not claiming to be coming up with the authentic recipe.
+- The authenticity of the Recipe!
+I am not claiming to be coming up with an authentic recipe.
 I believe in evolution and food is no exception.
-In addition cooking at home and cooking in the professional kitchen are two different things.
+In addition, cooking at home and cooking in a professional kitchen are two different things.

 Here is my recipe for Ilish Shukto!